German inflation sinks to 1.9% in August – DW – 08/29/2024

 German inflation sinks to 1.9% in AugustAugust 29, 2024

-Consumers in Germany had some of the pressure on their wallets relieved in August, with prices sinking to just 1.9% over the level in July, preliminary figures from the Federal Statistical Office showed on Thursday.
+Consumers in Germany had some of the pressure on their wallets relieved in August, with prices sinking to just 1.9% over the level in the same month last year, preliminary figures from the Federal Statistical Office showed on Thursday.

 The August figure, the lowest level in more than three years, brings inflation in the country below the European Central Bank's (ECB) overall 2% inflation target for the eurozone.